 It's hard not to love the episodes in the mid-30s range.
 That's because, besides the great musical guests, AL BURTON had more GAZZARRI DANCERS on board than at any other time in the show's history.
 After DALE'S departure he went on a go-go hiring spree leaving us with an ennead of dancers.
 Finding space for these nine dancers must have proved challenging because there were some alterations to the set in what was probably an effort to get them all in.
 The Sinners themselves, for this episode, found themselves squeezed in the far right corner of the back wall with Tony the drummer actually on the stage while Vic and Manuel were on separate platforms just in front.
 On the following episode a new approach was unveiled with the addition of the runway in the center front of the main stage.
 This allowed more dancers in a central area rather than spreading them out on numerous ladders and platforms scattered about the set.
 The runway allowed whomever was on it to be a featured dancer.
 It also allowed for an easier job for the three cameramen.

 During SAM'S intro to this performance there are some nice looks at GWEN, MILLIE, and LUCILLE.
 We also get excellent multiple looks during the song of MILLIE and LUCILLE who are positioned next to each other.
 Also of note are the trademark hair tosses by both DeANNand MIMI.
-Two of the short-term dancers in this performance still remain unidentified.
+One of the "mystery dancers" in this performance still remains unidentified.
 Overall the cameramen spend more time focusing on the dancers than they do on the Sinners.

 The song itself was written by the three Sinners and appears on their sole album (details on the Sinners page on this website).
 It should not be confused with other tunes using the terms "watusi" and "go-go" in their titles.